bigbizze/gpt-refactor/README.md

   pathsToIgnoreForRefactoring: [],
   refactorDescription: [
     /*
-      This only needs to be computed once for each before and after, so this property is here for if you want to hardcode this and not have to compute it every time.
+      The delineated descriptions for the refactors involved only needs to be computed once for each before and after.
+      This this property is here for if you are using the same before and after many times and want to hardcode the result of this so you don't have to compute it every time.
      */
     {
       index: 1,